PIQuIL/RydbergGPT/README.md

 ```

 ## Installation <a name="installation"></a>
-Clone the repository using the following command:
+Clone the repository using the following command :
 ```bash
 git clone https://github.com/PIQuIL/RydbergGPT
 ```
-Install with pip:
+Install with pip :
 ```bash
 cd RydbergGPT
 pip install .